itrnka/ha-framework/README.md

 - access to model properties is case insensitive and camelCase/dash_case insensitive (very useful for cases, when db fields are dash_cased and properties camelCased, etc.)
 - application structure is independed from usage (the same functionality with different access methods and rendering, such as API, web page, mobile page, shell access, ...; project is not only web page and has separated HTTP access)
 - functionality versioning (the same project can works with versioned classes by environment, very usefull in development, we can try simply new version on the same host in production, we can use new version for web and API will works on old version, etc.)
-- everything can be configured in config files (every environment can have different configuration, e.g. midlewares, modules, ...; environment is not only 'debug' or 'production', it can be e.g. host)
+- everything can be configured in config files and application is fully builded from config file (every environment can have different configuration, e.g. midlewares, modules, ...; environment is not only 'debug' or 'production', it can be e.g. host), it works similarly as docker-compose.yml
-- SOA ready
+- SOA ready, you can easly write service oriented applications
-- simulated string[], int[], float[], bool[] collections for better type checking
+- simulated string[], int[], float[], bool[] collections for better array type checking in PHP
 - this is not wrong symphony wrapper such as laravel

 ### Framework functionality